 NURS 238: Pharmacology in Nursing and the Health Professions.
 (3) Introduction to pharmacologic principles, application of these principles to major classes of drugs, common drugs and their use in the clinical setting.
 Pre or co-requisite: NURS 239 or NURS 240.

 NURS 239: Pathophysiology I. (3) An introduction to human pathophysiology.
 The course focuses on forming a basic understanding of pathophysiology for nursing students.
-Prerequisites: BIOL 237 and 247L and BIOL 239L.
+Prerequisites: BIOL 123 and CHEM 111L.

 NURS 240: Pathophysiology II.
 (3) This course is a continuation of Pathophysiology I. The course focuses on forming a basic understanding of Pathophysiology for nursing students.
-Prerequisites: BIOL 123 and CHEM 111L NURS 239. and BIOL 238 and 248L.
+Prerequisites: BIOL 123 and CHEM 111L.
+Pre or Co-requisite: NURS 239.